-The Local Government Pension Scheme (LGPS) is available to all councillors of a Welsh county council or county borough council who are offered LGPS membership of the Scheme under their council’s scheme of allowances and who are under age 75.
+The Local Government Pension Scheme (LGPS) is available to all councillors of a Welsh county council or county borough council who are offered LGPS membership under their council’s scheme of allowances and who are under age 75.

-This leaflet gives you a simple outline of the Scheme.
-It explains what you will pay in and what benefits you will receive.
+This leaflet provides a simple overview of the Scheme.
+It explains what you pay and what benefits you will receive.

-The LGPS is a secure and safe scheme.
-The regulations guarantee your benefits, so you don’t need to worry about stock market performance or changes in share prices.
-When you retire, the benefits you get are based on the number of years you have been a member of the Scheme and your average pay as a councillor.
+The LGPS is a defined benefit pension scheme.
+This means your pension is based on your average pay as a councillor and how long you been a member of the Scheme.
+Your pension is not affected by how well investments perform.
+The LGPS provides you with a secure and guaranteed income for life in retirement.

 How do I join the LGPS?

-You can choose to join the Scheme if you are under 75.
-To secure your entitlement to the Scheme benefits it is important that you complete and return a joining form.
+You can choose to join the Scheme if you are eligible and under 75.
+If you decide to join, you must complete and return a joining form.

+Once your council/we receives your form, you will become a member from the beginning of the next pay period.
+They/we will then start deducting pension contributions from your allowances.
+You should check your payslip to make sure pension contributions are being collected from your allowances.

-Once we receive your form, we will set up your pension record and send you an official notification of your membership of the Scheme.
+We/Your local LGPS administering authority will set up your pension record and send you an official notification of your membership of the Scheme.
+Administering authorities/councils to insert their own information about joining / forms.

 Can I join if I already pay into another pension?